 I had a number of complications to my pregnancy that George and Betty knew about even before they asked me to move.
 I was borderline pre-eclampsia, had been having reoccurring kidney infections, had a possible placenta previa, and another complication that could have required a C-section.
 Regardless of these complications, they still asked me to move and give birth in Mexico.
 When Judy protested, she was told she was interfering with God's work in my life and that she needed to stay silent.
 No consideration was given to her as my mother and the grandmother of this child.
 Quite the opposite, she was told that because she was my mother she needed to stay out of this completely and in no way help her child or grandchild.

 Fortunately, my doctor absolutely forbade it.
 He was in shock that it was even talked about.
 I was told to move into my parents' house temporarily.
 It was decided that once I had recovered from the birth, (two weeks max), I was to move to Mexico.
-I talked to Bob Anderson and he said not to leave the country until I had a court order of custody, etc.
+I talked to Bob Anderson and he said not to leave the country until I had a court order for custody, etc.

 Then George and Betty decided to move me into Roberto and Jenny Sanchez's house until my legal stuff was done.
 I moved on my due date with the help of only my mother.
 It ended up that the District Attorney was never able to find the father and so my legal situation never resolved.
 I was unable to move.